hotmeteor/generator-lemonstand/README.md

 - Run `grunt` for building and `grunt serve` for preview[*](#serve-note). `--allow-remote` option for remote access.
 - Run `lemonsync --config=config.cfg` to sync up your theme as you work on it.

-Full installation_ notes are available in the wiki_.
+Full [installation](https://github.com/hotmeteor/generator-lemonstand/wiki/Installation) notes are available in the [wiki](https://github.com/hotmeteor/generator-lemonstand/wiki).

 ## License